Biddanda Chengappa Nanda: Early life and education

 B C Nanda was born on 12 May 1931 in Madikeri, Kodagu.
 His mother, Bollava, was the fifth child of Kodandera Madappa.
 She had five siblings, four brothers and a sister.
 One of these brothers was the late Field Marshal K. M. Cariappa.
 His father, Biddanda Subbaiah Chengappa was the eldest in a family of five brothers and one sister.
 At the time of Nanda's birth, he was serving in the Andaman Islands, in the Forest Department.

 At the age of three months he and his siblings travelled with his mother to join his father and most of his early childhood was spent on the Andaman Islands.
 The family lived in rough jungle camps and were helped occasionally by prisoners from the famed Cellular Jail who were allowed to work on the islands as a reward for good behaviour.

-The family frequently moved from one island to another as required by his father's job and they had many unique experiences in this hitherto unexplored region.
-The experiences of this time developed his life-long love of nature.
+The family frequently moved from one island to another as required by his father's job in this hitherto unexplored region.
+The experiences of this time developed his love of nature.